xoidlabs/xoid/docs/recipes-react/refactoring-react-classes.md

   }
 }
 ```
-We can then easily evolve into the following, working structure without too much refactor:
+We can then easily evolve into the following, working structure without too much refactoring:
 ```js
 class AppRuntime extends Runtime<{}, { alpha: number }> {
   $state = atom({ alpha: 5 });